derp-dev/cognic/README.md

 ```
 ```

-COGNIC is the (very far down the road) perceptual and 'brainstem' Step 1: Ask for Prompt
+COGNIC is the (very far down the road) perceptual and thalamus and cerebral cortex-like duties for cognosis Step 1: Ask for Prompt
 .
 ├── script.py